Dealing with Kitten Diarrhea: Causes, Symptoms, Treatment, and Prevention

 Hydration

-Pedialyte is an over-the-counter electrolyte beverage designed for infants and children and can be added to your kitten’s water.
-Begin by offering water that includes 10 percent Pedialyte (original, clear and unflavored).
-If your kitten drinks it, increase the amount of Pedialyte to 50 percent.
+Pedialyte® is an over-the-counter electrolyte beverage designed for infants and children and can be added to your kitten’s water.
+Begin by offering water that includes 10% Pedialyte (original, clear and unflavored).
+If your kitten drinks it, increase the amount of Pedialyte to 50%.
+Make sure to get Pedialyte usage approved by your veterinarian.

 Veterinary Diagnosis and Treatment